Marketing, design & wellness strategy for green, healthy buildings & destinations.

 Hero Group, Switzerland

-Workplace wellbeing and biophilic design advisory for foods conglomerate (2018-2019)
+Workplace wellbeing and biophilic design advisory for a multinational foods conglomerate (2018-2019)

 The HVN, UK